kai687/sphinxawesome-theme/docs/how-to/modify.md

 To modify these styles, follow these steps:

-1. Install the Python and JavaScript dependencies
+1. Install the Python and JavaScript dependencies.

    See {ref}`Set up a development environment` for more information.

-1. Make your change
+1. Make your change.

    The CSS files are arranged according to the elements they apply to.
 For example, if you want to change the appearance of links from the default blue to an orange, open the file